April 9 - Delft and the Hague

 Guided tour

 Guided tours From James Bond’s Aston Martin DB5 to the first Toyota ever built.
 During the tour, your guide will tell you all about the collection.
-Tours are available in Dutch, English or German, for both groups and individuals.
-You can book three different types of guided tour:
+Tours are available in English, for both groups and individuals.
+You can book three different types of guided tour: €65 Euros each or €95 for all three (€24.75 each - must be pre-booked).

 The history of the automobile (at least 60 minutes) This guided tour on the upper floor covers the history of automobiles, starting with the first cars ever built.
 The most important developments and milestones in automotive history will be discussed in depth.